Chopped Steak with Mushroom Gravy

 B) Salisbury Steak usually has a tomato component in the patties or the gravy, so it tends to taste a little bit like meatloaf.
 Yet, the seasoning in Chopped Steak focuses more on accentuating the steak flavor.

-Why Eat Chopped Steak When You Can Just Have a Steak?
+Why Eat Chop Steak When You Can Just Have a Steak?

 You might be thinking, why a steak burger?
 Why not just buy and grill a sirloin steak to serve with mushroom gravy?